 I am an expert in distilling information on weather and climate.
 My research team develops new capabilities from remote sensing data products to address basic and applied science questions.
-I have over 30 years of experience in data fusion and image analysis using multispectral satellite, radar, lidar and other meteorological observations.
+I have over 30 years of experience in data fusion and image analysis using multispectral satellite, radar, lidar, other meteorological observations, and numerical model output.
 A key tenet of our work is “adequacy for purpose” matching sensor data set characteristics with appropriate science questions and vice versa.
-Current research activities focus on shallow marine clouds, winter storms, and developing education modules on radar-observed storm structures.

 I teach introductory atmospheric sciences for freshman meteorology majors and advanced courses in meteorological remote sensing, atmospheric convection, and the dynamics of mesoscale precipitation systems.